-As a primary function of this department, criminal investigation aims at prompt effective and efficient investigation of all crimes and offenses which occur within the City of Amsterdam, identification and apprehension of individuals committing those crimes, and then the proper, legal charging, presentation in court of evidence, etc., to help ensure that perpetrators are held accountable for their crimes.
+As a primary function of this department, criminal investigation aims at prompt, effective, and efficient investigation of all crimes and offenses which occur within the City of Amsterdam, identification, and apprehension of individuals committing those crimes, and then the proper, legal charging, presentation in court of evidence, etc., to help ensure that perpetrators are held accountable for their crimes.

 The Amsterdam Police Department Detective Bureau has the responsibility of handling those criminal investigations which require special expertise or which because of their complexity or geographical considerations, do not lend themselves readily to completion by Patrol Officers.

-The Uniform Patrol Division consists of four separate squads that are assigned to twelve hour shifts.
+The Uniform Patrol Division consists of four separate squads that are assigned to twelve-hour shifts.
 Each squad is supervised by a Sergeant.
 The City is divided up into two zones.
 The officers work their assigned zone for the duration of their shift.
 These are the officers who will take calls for service from the residents of Amsterdam.

 SWAT, which stands for Special Weapons and Tactics, is comprised of officers from the Amsterdam Police Department and the Montgomery County Sheriff's Office.
 Each team member must meet strict requirements and goes through a rigorous selection process to be selected.
 The Team trains on a monthly basis to be prepared to handle a variety of high-risk critical incidents.

-When a situation dictates the need of the specialized equipment and the tactically trained officers that the SWAT Team has, the Team responds and assumes the tactical operations of the incident.
-The SWAT Team is utilized for incidents such as hostage situations and negotiations, barricaded suspects, service of high-risk warrants, drug raids and search warrants, searches for armed subjects, VIP protection, stakeouts and undercover surveillance, civil disorder and other special events.
+When a situation dictates the need for the specialized equipment and the tactically trained officers that the SWAT Team has, the Team responds and assumes the tactical operations of the incident.
+The SWAT Team is utilized for incidents such as hostage situations and negotiations, barricaded suspects, service of high-risk warrants, drug raids and search warrants, searches for armed subjects, VIP protection, stakeouts and undercover surveillance, civil disorder, and other special events.